performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Overview
 ~~~~~~~~

-dbx man pageThoroughly testing a PMDA with PMCD is difficult, although
+Thoroughly testing a PMDA with PMCD is difficult, although
 testing a daemon PMDA is marginally simpler than testing a DSO PMDA.
 If
 a DSO PMDA exits, PMCD also exits because they share a single address
 space and control thread.